chrisgillis/slackwolf/README.md

 ![ProjectImage](http://i.imgur.com/0Kwd8oe.png)

 ## Roles
 Slackwolf currently supports Seer, Bodyguard, Lycan, Tanner, Beholder, Villager, and Werewolf.
-The roles needed to play a fun game.
+You'll need at least a 6 player game in order to see roles other than Seer/Villager/Werewolf given out.

 ## How to play
 `/invite` the bot and type !help